ibraheemdev/ibraheemca/content/posts/2020-07-23-simple-and-reusable-struct-validations-in-golang.md

 }
 ```

-That's all for the Golang struct validations!
+That's all for struct validations!
 The final code is available [on github](https://gist.github.com/ibraheemdev/0f583cebf34f06c882085282d3aabf6b)